Pouja/jira-terminal/README.md

  * Search command with jql syntax.
  * Auto complete in terminal.
  * Oauth and better config file.
 Currently you have set your jira user name and password in a config file which is unsafe of course.I'll be lazy to do this since JIRA only supports oauth1 and oauth1 is a bitch.
+ * Extend the Filter plugin with showing which issues were edited since it the last time.

 # Install
 Edit the config file, see `example.config.json`.